owenBeresford/CatProfileDemo/README.md

 - look at traditional JS unit-tests when using ES6 or JS modules as I loose time there too
 - use react18 in a low-pace, code-first environment (see end); and reduce hacky use of useEffect

+I wrote a "simple demo to match blogs" very quickly, in 4days.
+Since then I added testing; I have improved the software architecture; I intend to replace the CSS as modules and get a real DB involved.

 I am showing:
 - About 2000 standardised LOC that is not tests, CSS or libraries
 - I can use Enum (feels weird outside of SQL)